Image Credits: MOLPIX/shutterstock.com

 In May 2012, new improved anti-reflective plastics hit the market in Singapore.
 These plastics provided better performance and wider viewing angles over the existing anti-reflective plastics.
 This was achieved by researchers from A*STAR’s Institute of Materials Research and Engineering (IMRE) and their commercial partners.
 A locally developed nanotechnology technique was used to create a complex design comprising super tiny structures that copy the patterns of a moth’s eye, which is known to possess a unique method of diffusing light.

-In terms of science and technology, they have had plans in place for over 20 years to ensure science remains an integral part of the economy.
+In 2012, Singapore had plans in place for over 20 years to ensure science remains an integral part of the economy.
 In 2010 gross expenditure on R&D was S$6.5 billion, growing 11 fold from the 1990 figure of S$570 million.
 Of the S$6.5 billion, the private sector was responsible for contributing S$3.9 billion.

 Over the same period, Singapore's share of the world scientific publications grew from 900 (0.14%) to 8500 (0.73%), with many of the papers being published in high impact factor journals.
 The manufacturing industry in Singapore also experienced massive growth over the same period, increasing output from S$73 billion in 1990 to S$372 billion in 2010.

 Singapore has a small land area and a highly educated population.
-This combined with their lack of natural resources means that they must continue to innovate and focus on knowledge-related activities to remain competitive.
-In line with this commitment their RIE plans intend to establish Singapore as one of the most research intensive, innovative and entrepreneurial economies in the world.
+This, combined with their lack of natural resources, means that they should continue to innovate and focus on knowledge-related activities to remain competitive.
+In line with this commitment, their RIE plans intend to establish Singapore as one of the most research-intensive, innovative and entrepreneurial economies in the world.